Making The Robot Go

 R.motors[1] = 50

-To fix this we can set the power of the motors to 0 after a couple seconds:
+To fix this we can set the power of the motors to 0 after a couple of seconds:

 import time